Are you caught up in our consumerism society? Do you think living for free or trying to live frugally is just too hard?

 It is so easy to think you need to upgrade, buy everything new, pay for the expensive play centres for your kids, dates need to be dinner and a movie and there is no way you could possibly live as a family of 4 in a standard 3 bedroom house.

-Having been in some dire situations such as my ex husband losing his job when we were married with a mortgage and 2 young kids, being homeless last year because of domestic violence and being robbed one year right before Christmas, I know how little I need to get by.
+Having been in some dire situations such as my ex husband losing his job when we were married with a mortgage and 2 young kids, being a homeless single mum because of domestic violence and being robbed one year right before Christmas, I know how little I need to get by.
 It also enabled me to learn how to get many things in life for free.

 When redoing your budget or looking at ways to save money, have you ever looked at each section in your budget, everything you do and pay for in your life to see how you can do it or get what you need for free, instead of just thinking about how you can cut back?

 Get creative and you can save easily.
 Learning to substitute ingredients and invent meals will make it easier, but did you know there is a lot of free food available too?

 Look around your local area, use Google and learn about edible plants then go forage for them.
 Be sure to check if they are sprayed by the local council though.